Ancient Art and the Orchestra is a Charlotte Mason style art and music appreciation curriculum for the middle grades.

 Ancient Art and the Orchestra, A Review

 This year my 5th and 8th grader are studying Ancient History, including Egypt, Greece and Rome.
-As an accompaniment to our studies and an integral part of our Morning Basket time, we are working through the Harmony Fine Arts Ancient Art and the Orchestra.
+As an accompaniment to our studies and an integral part of our Morning Basket time, we are working through the You ARE An ARTiST Ancient Art and the Orchestra.

 It’s a full year of music and art appreciation beginning with prehistoric art, a look at how the orchestra works, and also includes a wonderful overview of some of the world’s most famous composers – Vivaldi and Prokfiev to name just a few.